Frequently Asked Questions

 Can you tell me more about your company?

 Nuclein LLC was founded in 2017 by biotechnology entrepreneurs Alan Blake and Dr. Richard Crockett.
-The company’s mission has been to create a hand-held, disposable, all-in-one infectious disease diagnostic platform, which delivers battery-powered, sample-to-answer results in under one hour, without the need for technical expertise or mailing in a sample.
+The company’s mission has been to create a hand-held, disposable, all-in-one infectious disease diagnostic platform, which delivers battery-powered, sample-to-answer results in under one hour.

 Mr. Blake and Dr. Crockett’s last company was Yorktown Technologies, best known for GloFish, a high-profile, public brand (sold in Walmart, PetSmart and Petco) that operated under FDA oversight, and ultimately sold to a publicly traded company.
 They are joined by a highly accomplished board, including Dr. William Cunningham, a former Chancellor of The University of Texas System and David Shockley, CEO of a successful medical device manufacturing company.
 Nuclein is headquartered in Austin, Texas.